Professor Donna Geddes

 Where are we

-We are situated at The University of Western Australia in Perth and have laboratories at King Edward Memorial Hospital.
+We are situated at The University of Western Australia in Perth.

-On this website you will find various resources and blogs that I hope will peak your interest, raise awareness and even help you if you are presenting about breastfeeding.
+On this website you will find various resources that I hope will peak your interest, raise awareness and even help you if you are presenting about breastfeeding.